 Is it Decay Immunity or just good Cavity Prevention?
 Tooth decay is an international chronic infectious health disease in industrialized and developing countries, especially in young children.
 Early Childhood Caries (ECC) begins early in life, progresses rapidly, and causes immediate and long-term effects.
 People suffering from tooth decay, particularly untreated decay, and especially children, can… Read more »

+Wouldn’t it be great if your dentist could put a cavity repair gel on a cavity instead of drilling your teeth.
 If you have succumbed to cavities, then you are familiar with the process of getting them filled.
-Before filling the decayed tooth, your dentist will numb the area where the restoration will be placed.
-Your gums, teeth, and any surrounding tissue is also numbed.
-A hole is drilled, and the hollow tooth will now be… Read more »
+Before filling the decayed tooth, your dentist will numb the area where the restoration will be placed….
+Read more »

 What helps a toothache when you don’t have a dentist?
-A toothache usually develops when it is least expected, and when it strikes, it strikes!
-It’s true sometimes a toothache may present as a dull throb.
+They usually develop when it is least expected, and when it strikes, it strikes!
+It’s true sometimes a tooth pain may present as a dull throb.
 It may even go away for a period of time before it strikes again.
-But what happens when it’s… Read more »
+But what happens when it’s a… Read more »

 Like any dental issue, the best way to protect your smile from cavities is to prevent them from forming.
 With great hygiene, regular dental care, and close attention to everyday threats to your teeth, you can usually do so easily.
 The reason why prevention is best is because once a cavity forms, it doesn’t stop… Read more »